+What names do I use on my wedding table plan and place cards?
 Do I put first names or full names?
 Names and initials?
 Roles?
-Don’t stress, we’ve got you covered!
+So many questions right?
+It’s OK, don’t stress, I’ve got you covered!
 The most important thing to remember is, there are no hard and fast rules, do whatever you and your guests will feel comfortable with.
-In this blog we’ve focused purely on what format the names of your guests should take on your place cards and table plan.
-If you’re after more general advice on arranging your tables and who sits where have a look at this article we found.

 If you do have duplicates in this instance, It should be obvious to your guests, by whom they are seated next to (partner etc) which they are:

 e.g. Richard & Jo on table 1, Richard & Sarah on table 2 – should be fairly obvious to them which Richard is which.

 Another option is to put the surname initial after any duplicate names – lots of couples do, it doesn’t look odd, and you don’t need to do it for everyone.